 While wearing a helmet isn't compulsory, expats are advised to wear one at all times.

 Driving in Munich

-Public transport is a popular and attractive option, but getting around by car has obvious benefits – like independence and ease of access – that can't be replicated by other modes of transit.
+Public transport is a popular and attractive option, but getting around by car has obvious benefits, including independence and ease of access.

 Two distinguishing features of Munich's road network make buying a car a justifiable decision:

 The Mittlerer Ring is a high-capacity road that encircles the city centre, making it easy to get around in every direction